Position: Ninth (2nd last)

 Prior to the game Melbourne’s players give Richmond three cheers and Richmond respond in kind.

-During the second quarter Billy Schmidt marks and kicks Richmond’s first goal in a League game.
+During the second quarter Billy Schmidt marks and kicks a place kick for Richmond’s first goal in a League game.
 Heaney kicks Richmond's second goal in League football.

 Richmond’s first League game is played on the 23rd anniversary of its first Association game.

 The ground is described as 'hard as a macadamised road'.